swamiiyer/swamiiyer.github.io/_pages/cs210/course_info.md

 ### iClicker

-We will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
-You will be able to mark yourself present, using your smartphone with location service enabled, during the first 15 minutes of a class.
+I will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
+You will be able to mark yourself present, using your laptop or smartphone, during the first 15 minutes of a class.
+In addition, I will take paper-based attendance on three unannounced days.
+If I find any discrepancy in your attendance record on those days (ie, you were marked present on iClicker but absent on paper), you will receive a 0 for your overall attendance score.

+The TAs will record your attendance during discussions.

 ### Piazza

-We will use [Piazza](https://piazza.com/umb/spring2023/cs210/home) as the online discussion forum for the course.
+I will use [Piazza](https://piazza.com/umb/fall2023/cs210/home) as the online discussion forum for the course.
 If you have any general questions about the projects, lectures, textbook, or other course material, the most effective way to get them resolved is by posting them on Piazza.
 You can expect your questions to be answered by the course staff or one of your classmates.
 Remember that you can post anonymously, but you are anonymous only to your classmates and not to the course staff.

 ### Gradescope

-We will use [Gradescope](https://gradescope.com/) to grade your quizzes, projects, and exams.
+I will use [Gradescope](https://gradescope.com/) to grade your quizzes, projects, and exams.

 ### Programming Environment